 John Carpay, founder and president of The Justice Centre for Constitutional Freedoms, talks about the issues–legal, political and cultural–that concern him most.

-With facilitator and producer Kevin Steel, each week John will bring you up to date on the latest significant issues and legal cases, as well as provide insights about the law and the fight for freedom.
+With facilitator and producer Kevin Steel, each week John will bring you up to date on the latest significant issues and legal cases, as well as provide insights about the law and the fight for freedom in our Justice with John podcasts.

 The topic for the first half is a case involving the banning of a film, Killing Europe, from the Ottawa Public Library.
 But legally, there isn’t much to discuss, so we get to talk about the film instead.
 The second half of the show is dedicated to Christie Blatchford, recently deceased Canadian journalist and recipient of the Justice Centre’s 2019 George Jonas Award